Chloe-Tu2/Workplace-Safety-PPE-Detection-System/docs/README.md

 **File Type:** PowerPoint Presentation

-**Description:** Editable source file for the midterm presentation.
+**Description:** The source PowerPoint file for the midterm presentation.

-**Details:**
-- Marks the project as "Tier 2" (Medium Difficulty)
-- Includes editable tables for Success Metrics (Slide 7)
-- Includes Challenges & Backup Plans (Slide 9), such as augmentation for occluded PPE
+**Details:** Clearly marks the project as "Tier 2" (Medium Difficulty) and includes editable tables for "Success Metrics" (Slide 7) and "Challenges & Backup Plans" (Slide 9), detailing mitigation strategies like aggressive augmentation for occluded PPE .

 ---